William T. Wiley: Career

+Awards

+Wiley received the Australian Arts Council traveling grant in 1980, the Guggenheim Fellowship Award in 2004, a Lifetime Achievement Award in 2005 from the Southern Graphics International Conference, and Honorary Membership in the California Society of Printmakers in 2009.

 Collections

 Wiley is known for paintings that incorporate sketch-like drawings and handwritten notations.
 Fan for the A.M., in the collection of the Honolulu Museum of Art, demonstrates the artist's technique.
 It consists of areas of bright acrylic paint surrounded by drawings and writing in colored pencil.
-Other public collections holding Wiley's work include the Di Rosa Center for Contemporary Art (Napa, California), and the Honolulu Museum of Art.

-The Art Institute of Chicago, the Baltimore Museum of Art, the Dallas Museum of Art, the Denver Art Museum, the Los Angeles County Museum of Art, the Minneapolis Institute of Arts, the Museum of Fine Arts, Boston, the Museum of Modern Art (New York), the New Britain Museum of American Art (New Britain, Connecticut), the Nelson-Atkins Museum (Kansas City, Missouri), the Philadelphia Museum of Art, the San Francisco Museum of Modern Art, the Smithsonian American Art Museum (Washington, D.C.), the Van Abbemuseum (Eindhoven, Netherlands) the Walker Art Center (Minneapolis), and the Whitney Museum of American Art.
+Other public collections holding Wiley's work include the Di Rosa Center for Contemporary Art, Art Institute of Chicago, the Baltimore Museum of Art, the Dallas Museum of Art, Denver Art Museum, Los Angeles County Museum of Art, Minneapolis Institute of Arts, Museum of Fine Arts, Boston, Museum of Modern Art (New York), Corcoran Gallery of Art, New Britain Museum of American Art, Hirshhorn Museum, Nelson-Atkins Museum, Philadelphia Museum of Art, San Francisco Museum of Modern Art, Smithsonian American Art Museum, Van Abbemuseum (Eindhoven, Netherlands) Walker Art Center, and Whitney Museum of American Art.

 Wiley was a recipient of a Guggenheim Fellowship Award in 2004.